Natural History

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.
 Upper Newport Bay is within the traditional territory of the Tongva and Acjachemen peoples.
 These Tribes developed several specialized crafts and tools, including nets, fishhooks, and tule canoes.
 The canoes enabled travel offshore and access to deeper water marine resources such as fish from the kelp beds.

 Arriving in the 18th century, Spanish missionaries likely encountered vast systems of estuaries and wetlands.
-Up until 1862, the Upper Newport Bay had an unrestricted flow to the Pacific.
+Until 1862, Upper Newport Bay waters flowed unrestricted to the Pacific Ocean.
 Today, the bay is divided by Highway 1, forming Lower Newport Bay and Upper Newport Bay.
-When the Highway 1 bridge was originally constructed in 1921, the channel between the upper and lower bay was reduced, changing the configuration of the Newport Back Bay.
-Between 1950 and 1970, development of the area boomed, leaving the Upper Bay as the only remaining unaltered wetland area in the bay.
+When the Highway 1 Bridge was originally constructed in 1921, the channel between the upper and lower bay was reduced, changing the configuration of the Newport Back Bay.
+Between 1950 and 1970, development boomed in the area, leaving the Upper Bay as the only remaining unaltered wetland area in the bay.
 Many recognized its local importance and attempted to protect the upper bay from plans for development into a waterskiing area.

 After a decade of lawsuits, the undeveloped portions of Upper Newport Bay became an ecological reserve in 1975 and the California Department of Fish and Wildlife assumed management of the area.
 By 1989, Orange County established the Upper Newport Bay Nature Preserve in the same location.
 In the early 2000s, a massive restoration and dredging project began, which continues today in the hopes of restoring this critical wetland habitat.